MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

  [![](objective-c-libraries-images/screen-shot-2012-02-08-at-3.33.07-pm.png "This chart shows the relationship between the files")](objective-c-libraries-images/screen-shot-2012-02-08-at-3.33.07-pm.png#lightbox)

-The API Definition file: will only contain namespaces and interface definitions (with any members that an interface can contain) and should not contain classes, enumerations, delegates or structs.
+The API Definition file will only contain namespaces and interface definitions (with any members that an interface can contain), and should not contain classes, enumerations, delegates or structs.
 The API definition file is merely the contract that will be used to generate the API.